Select Language : English Japanese

 Our Approach

 While the advance and spread of ICT has helped to bring about an affluent society and convenient lifestyles, the increase in power consumption from ICT-related equipment is placing enormous pressure on the environment.
 We continue to reduce greenhouse gas (GHG) emissions, recognizing our responsibility to contribute to addressing environmental problems, including climate change as one of the most pressing issues for realizing a sustainable future.
-We are also taking various initiatives to reduce GHG emissions in our supply chain as a whole.
-For example, we set “Realizing a Decarbonized Future” as one of the themes for our Environmental Statement to contribute to the realization of a decarbonized society, and we are reducing power consumption and improving the efficiency of our facilities as well as providing services that contribute to decarbonization and care for the environment.
-To promote a decarbonized society, we will further increase the use of renewable energy, replace our general fleet vehicles with EVs, and reduce GHG emissions from our Groupwide business activities toward achieving carbon neutrality for Scopes 1 and 2 by fiscal 2030 and net-zero emissions across Scopes 1, 2, and 3 by 2040.
+We are also continuing to take various initiatives aimed at reducing GHG emissions throughout our entire supply chain.

 Climate Scenario Analysis and Initiatives

-Taking into account the DOCOMO Group’s scenario analysis as an alternative perspective, we will continue to adopt various approaches for decarbonization and netzero emissions, including our choice of scenario models.
+Taking into account the DOCOMO Group’s scenario analysis as an alternative perspective, we will continue to adopt various approaches for decarbonization and net-zero emissions, including our choice of scenario models.

-• A scenario assuming rapid decarbonization:
+・A scenario assuming rapid decarbonization:

-• A scenario assuming apparent physical impacts:
+・A scenario assuming apparent physical impacts:

-Potential Impact on Business
+Potential Impact on Business Materiality

 (Business/